-Let us help you remember a dressage test!
-There is no bigger a frustration than wondering on the extra marks you may have earned if you'd of remembered your dressage test!
-Maybe it was a moment you forgot the next movement or the fear of not being able to remember in the first place that's loosing you valuable marks and hindering progress.
-This month we've teamed up with some of the industries leading dressage riders to give us their tips on how to remember your dressage test.
+Let us help you remember your dressage test with a selection of tips from four top dressage riders; Gareth Hughes, Sophie Wells, Natasha Baker and Lara Edwards!
+There is no bigger frustration than wondering about the extra marks you may have earned if you’d remembered your dressage test!
+Maybe it was a moment you forgot the next movement or the fear of not being able to remember in the first place that’s losing you valuable marks and hindering progress.
+In this article, we’ve teamed up with some of the industries leading dressage riders to give us their tips on how to remember your dressage test.

 Dressage Rider Gareth Hughes

 “Read through the test and get a general idea of where you are going, then start at the beginning and learn it as a pattern, slowly adding one movement at a time.”